ghurel-rh/servicemesh-2-rhsso-examples/approach_3/README.md

 # Approach 3

-We assume we start from a clean install of both Service Mesh and `bookinfo` application.
+Through not mandatory, for the sake of simplicity we assume we start from a clean install of both Service Mesh and `bookinfo` application (see `prerequisites`).

 ## Injecting oauth2-proxy container inside the Istio Ingress Gateway pod
 First, replace `<CLUSTERNAME>` and `<BASEDOMAIN>` with the appropriate values in `01_patch-istio-ingressgateway-deploy.yaml`.